Textualize/textual-plotext/README.md

 ## Introduction

 The library makes one widget available: `PlotextPlot`.
-Your plots are made inheriting from `PlotextPlot` and implementing the `plot` method.
-Within the `plot` method you can reference the `plt` property (`self.plt`) and, with some caveats (see below), write plotting code just as you would when using Plotext.
+This widget provides a `plt` property, which should be used where you would normally use `plt` as seen in the Plotext documentatino.

 Let's take [the first
 example](https://github.com/piccolomo/plotext/blob/master/readme/basic.md#scatter-plot)